GeorgOhneH/ethz-document-fetcher/README.md

  Due to limitation of specific websites, it's not always possible to update files.

-See [this](./SITES.md) for a complete list, on which module support updates
+See [this](./SITES.md) for a complete list, on which modules support updates

 Files which won't get normally updated can still be updated by enabling force download.<br>